10 stunning examples of sponsored content to inspire your next campaign

 As a form of advertising, sponsored content has been a core marketing strategy for a long time.
 But with the steady decline in attention paid to other forms of paid advertising — such as banner ads, display ads, pop-ups, and even search ads — it has become even more prominent.

-Between the growth of shopping habits across social media, the explosion of podcasts, and developments in marketing attribution technology, there’s never been a better time to find great content your brand, or small business, can sponsor.
+Between the growth of shopping habits across social media, the explosion of podcasts, and developments in marketing attribution technology, there’s never been a better time to find great content that your brand or small business can sponsor.

 We'll cover: